 Tune in to understand the ins and outs of European politics.

-The Euronews Brussels bureau brings you its eighth episode of a new talk show that aims to break down European news and politics to make it more accessible to viewers.
+The Euronews Brussels bureau brings you its latest episode of a new talk show that aims to break down European news and politics to make it more accessible to viewers.

-Watch our special Christmas edition of Brussels, my love in the video player above.
+Watch Brussels, my love? in the video player above.